Meriton Serviced Apartments Respects Your Privacy.

 Sensitive information & other legal restrictions

 Sometimes the information we are provided with is of such a private nature that it is classed as "Sensitive information".
 Meriton does not collect very much information of this nature in the day-to-day course of its business however in some circumstances (such as provision of medical history by job applicants) it is does come up.
 In such circumstances, the Principles require that information is used only for the purposes for which it was provided, or a directly related secondary purpose.
-Tax File Numbers and information we receive from a credit reference or a tenant reference agency are also subject to special legal restrictions.

 How do we store personal information?

 Safeguarding the privacy of your information is important to us, whether you interact with us personally, by telephone, mail, over the Internet or other electronic media.
 We hold personal information in a combination of secure computer storage facilities and paper based files and other records and take steps to protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure.